 Identifying a marine lender that is experienced with the process of financing a boat will make the boat loan process easier for buyers.
 Marine lender specialists will be most familiar with determining appropriate boat appraisal and resale value – an important step in the loan approval process.
 Their experience with the boat buying process can also help streamline credit decisions and allow for more flexibility with loan terms.

 The National Marine Banker’s Association (NMBA), a national organization of marine lending specialists, is a good source for finding a marine lender when financing a boat.
 Marine lenders can be large national banks, smaller local banks, credit unions or other financing institutions.

 If buying a boat for sale by owner, it will likely be entirely up to the buyer to identify an appropriate marine lender.
 However, buying a boat with a dealer may have advantages for obtaining boat loan financing.
 Many boat dealers have relationships with marine lenders and can be very helpful identifying a marine lender and assisting in the boat loan financing process for new or used boat purchases.

-When buying a new boat, dealers are often able to help boat buyers attain additional manufacturer incentives such as special financing rates, extended warrantees or special loan terms.
-With any loan process, rates and terms can vary by lender.
-Multiple quotes from marine lenders are always recommended for getting the best rates and terms for boat loan financing.
+When buying a new boat, dealers can often help boat buyers attain additional manufacturer incentives.
+Such as special financing rates, extended warranties, and no collateral loans with special loan terms.
+However, rates and terms can vary by a lender with any loan process.
+Therefore, multiple quotes from marine lenders are always recommended for getting the best rates and terms for boat loan financing.

 Latest posts by Diane Seltzer (see all)